 - Put essentials in a small purse and hand it to your bridesmaids.
-Legitimately, tissues, lip gloss for touch-ups, oil-absorbing sheets, a Tide stain pen, a comb and a spare pair of flip flops or flats.
+Legitimately, tissues, lip gloss for touch-ups, oil-absorbing sheets, a Tide stain pen, a comb, and a spare pair of flip-flops or flats.
 That is survival 101 on a wedding day!

 - Don’t be the point person for guests.
-You should be present in the day, not the tour guide.
+You should be present during the day, not the tour guide.
 You want photographs of you laughing and having a good time, not telling Aunt Susan the seating chart is not optional.
 Designate that to vendors + someone with a lot of patience.

 - Exchange a note or a gift with your partner.
 Have these delivered or with them while they’re getting ready and open them at that time by yourselves (+ the photographer) if you can.
 A new Cologne/Perfume is a great gift because a new scent will now always remind you of the wedding day.
 Axe doesn’t count.

 - Have a first look with your parents/grandparents.
-They have been waiting to see you in that dress their entire lives and it’s such a great way to include them on more photographs without feeling posed.
+They have been waiting to see you in that dress their entire lives and it’s such a great way to include them in more photographs without feeling posed.

 - Be yourself.
-Listen, if you want to jam out to your highschool playlist with your bridal party or pinch your partners butt instead of tapping them on the shoulder for the first look, DO It.
-Be present in the day and be you, you will only regret it if you dont.
+Listen, if you want to jam out to your high school playlist with your bridal party or pinch your partners’ butt instead of tapping them on the shoulder for the first look, DO It.
+Be present in the day and be you, you will only regret it if you don’t.

 BONUS: Do a first look.
-Yes tradition is great, but a private moment between you and your partner is a gift in itself.
+Yes, tradition is great, but a private moment between you and your partner is a gift in itself.

 All fields required.